Leukocyte Adhesion Deficiency Type 1, CD11a/CD18 and CD11b/CD18 Complex Immunophenotyping, Blood

 Patients with LAD-1 (and other primary immunodeficiency diseases) are unlikely to remain undiagnosed in adulthood.
 Consequently, this test should not be typically ordered in adults for LAD-1.
 However, it may be also used to assess immune competence by determining CD18, 11a, and 11b expression.

-As an aid in the diagnosis of LAD-1 syndrome, primarily in patients <18 years of age
+Aids in the diagnosis of leukocyte adhesion deficiency syndrome type 1, primarily in patients younger than 18 years of age

 CD11a, CD11b, and CD18 phenotyping